History of electromagnetic theory: Ancient and classical history

 Thales of Miletus, writing at around 600 BC, noted that rubbing fur on various substances such as amber would cause them to attract specks of dust and other light objects.
 Thales wrote on the effect now known as static electricity.
 The Greeks noted that if they rubbed the amber for long enough they could even get an electric spark to jump.

+The ancient Indian medical text Sushruta Samhita describes using magnetic properties of the lodestone to remove arrows embedded in a person's body.

 These electrostatic phenomena were again reported millennia later by Roman and Arabic naturalists and physicians.
 Several ancient writers, such as Pliny the Elder and Scribonius Largus, attested to the numbing effect of electric shocks delivered by catfish and electric rays.
 Pliny in his books writes: "The ancient Tuscans by their learning hold that there are nine gods that send forth lightning and those of eleven sorts."
 This was in general the early pagan idea of lightning.
 The ancients held some concept that shocks could travel along conducting objects.
 Patients with ailments such as gout or headache were directed to touch electric fish in the hope that the powerful jolt might cure them.

-A number of objects found in Iraq in 1938 dated to the early centuries AD (Sassanid Mesopotamia), called the Baghdad Battery, resembles a galvanic cell and is believed by some to have been used for electroplating.
+A group of objects found in Iraq in 1938 dated to the early centuries AD (Sassanid Mesopotamia), called the Baghdad Battery, resembles a galvanic cell and is believed by some to have been used for electroplating.
 The claims are controversial because of supporting evidence and theories for the uses of the artifacts, physical evidence on the objects conducive for electrical functions, and if they were electrical in nature.
-As a result, the nature of these objects is based on speculation, and the function of these artifacts remains in doubt.
+Despite, or perhaps as a consequence of this uncertainty, discussing the possible ancient technology may engage young students in the science questions.

 Magnetic attraction was once accounted for by Aristotle and Thales as the working of a soul in the stone.